wide-dot/thomson-to8-game-engine/doc/wiki/obj.properties.md

 ### Frames

-Each frame of a sprite is to be specified with the following syntax (one line for each frame) :
+Each frame of a sprite is defined with the following syntax (one line for each frame) :

 ```